okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

 After the user scans the QR code and completes adding the account, the next call to `OktaAuth.idx.poll()` returns `IdxTransaction` with `nextStep.name` no longer set to `enroll-poll`.
 Depending on how the policies are configured, `status` equals `PENDING` or `SUCCESS` with tokens.
 Exit the polling when `nextStep.name` is no longer set to `enroll-poll` and continue handling the sign-in steps.
 Exiting the polling is described in detail in [Polling Okta](#polling-okta).

-### 6: Complete successful sign in
+### 7: Complete successful sign in

 Eventually, `IdxTransaction` returns a status of `SUCCESS` along with access and ID tokens.
-The page exits the polling and redirects the user to the default home page for the signed in user.
+The page exits the polling and redirects the user to the default home page for the signed-in user.